driscoll-brook-press/driscollbrookpress.com/site/content/title/saint-florians-abbey.md

 paperback:
   isbn: 14
   price: $4.99
-  pages: 32
+  pages: 38
   amazon: no

 ebook:
   price: $2.99
   isbn: 15
 #  ibooks: yes
-#  kindle:
+  kindle: B00NI5CR0A
 #  kobo:
-#  smashwords:
+  smashwords: 475542
 #  nook:

 ---
-Freshly released from his seven year sentence in Folsom State Prison, Jake Abbot craves the one thing he missed most about the outside world:
+Fresh out of Folsom State Prison,
+Jake Abbot craves one thing:
-A whiskey bacon cheddar burger from Saint Florian's Abbey, the best burger joint in Sacramento.
+A whiskey bacon cheddar burger from Saint Florian's Abbey.

 But traffic and a greedy cabbie conspire to keep Jake from satisfying his hunger.